2015 Big South Conference baseball tournament

-The 2015 Big South Conference baseball tournament will be held from May 19 through 23.
-The top eight regular season finishers of the conference's twelve teams will meet in the double-elimination tournament to be held at John Henry Moss Stadium on the campus of Gardner–Webb University in Boiling Springs, North Carolina.
-The tournament champion will earn the conference's automatic bid to the 2015 NCAA Division I baseball tournament.
+The 2015 Big South Conference baseball tournament was held from May 19 through 23.
+The top eight regular season finishers of the conference's twelve teams met in the double-elimination tournament held at John Henry Moss Stadium on the campus of Gardner–Webb University in Boiling Springs, North Carolina.
+The tournament champion earned the conference's automatic bid to the 2015 NCAA Division I baseball tournament.

 Seeding and format

 The top eight finishers of the league's eleven teams qualify for the double-elimination tournament.
 Teams are seeded based on conference winning percentage, with the first tiebreaker being head-to-head record.